liamhays/flipwire/README.md

 upload files and run small commands fine, but you can't download files from the Flipper.

+If your adapter doesn't work, Flipwire will hang when it tries to download a file, because it's waiting for more data from a disconnected device.

 I *believe* that this is the fault of the core2 coprocessor on the STM32WB55, since the Intel adapters work with every other device.